WhiteCoreSim/WhiteCore-Dev/WhiteCoreSim/Config/ReadMe.txt

 **    Configuration files     **
 ================================
-This Folder contains the configuration files necessary to setup your WhiteCor-Sim system.
+This folder (Config) contains the configuration files necessary to setup your WhiteCor-Sim system.
 The files and folders that are used for the various modes of operations are as follows...